BrendanBondurant/knowledge-base/the-good-thing/ep06/ep06-13-copying-competitors-rest-connectors-technical-evaluation.md

   - Stefan
   - Jens
 topics:
-  - Copying competitors
+  - Copying Competitors
-  - REST connectors
+  - REST Connectors
-  - Technical evaluation
+  - Technical Evaluation
-  - Product strategy
-  - Engineering philosophy
+  - Engineering Philosophy
-  - Startup competition
 summary: |
   Stefan and Jens discuss the challenges of copying competitors, the technical evaluation of REST connectors, and the importance of thoughtful engineering and product strategy in a competitive landscape.
 tags: